-A: Of the 150 scripts that have earned their writers fellowships from 1986 to 2017, 18 have been produced.
-Warren Taylor's "In the Dark" as "In the Eyes of a Stranger" (CBS-TV), Radha Bharadwaj's "Closet Land," Jim McGlynn's "Traveller," Mark Lowenthal's "Where the Elephant Sits," Myron Goble's "Down in the Delta," Ehren Kruger's "Arlington Road," Mike Rich's "Finding Forrester," Karen Moncrieff's "Blue Car," Deborah Pryor's "Briar Patch" (aka "Plain Dirty"), Jacob Estes's "Mean Creek," Dawn O'Leary's "Island of Brilliance" (as

-"Admissions"), Doug Atchison's "Akeelah and the Bee," Robert Edwards' "Land of the Blind," James Mottern's "Trucker," Bragi Schut's "Season of the Witch," Jason Micallef's "Butter," Destin Cretton's "Short Term 12" and Nikole Beckwith's "Stockholm, Pennsylvania."
+A: Of the 161 scripts that have earned their writers fellowships from 1986 to 2019, 19 have been produced.
+Warren Taylor's "In the Dark" as "In the Eyes of a Stranger" (CBS-TV), Radha Bharadwaj's "Closet Land," Jim McGlynn's "Traveller," Mark Lowenthal's "Where the Elephant Sits," Myron Goble's "Down in the Delta," Ehren Kruger's "Arlington Road," Mike Rich's "Finding Forrester," Karen Moncrieff's "Blue Car," Deborah Pryor's "Briar Patch" (aka "Plain Dirty"), Jacob Estes's "Mean Creek," Dawn O'Leary's "Island of Brilliance" (as "Admissions"), Doug Atchison's "Akeelah and the Bee," Robert Edwards' "Land of the Blind," James Mottern's "Trucker," Bragi Schut's "Season of the Witch," Jason Micallef's "Butter," Destin Cretton's "Short Term 12," Geeta Malik's "Dinner With Friends" as "India Sweets and Spices" and Nikole Beckwith's "Stockholm, Pennsylvania."